 Other vendors have introduced liquid cooling technologies as well, such as IBM's Cool Blue.
 Known officially as the eServer Rear Door Heat Exchanger, Cool Blue is a door that hinges to the back of a rack, with a hose installed in the floor that goes up the door.
 Sealed tubes filled with chilled water remove up to 55% of the heat generated in a fully populated rack, then dissipates it by pulling hot water into the unit so it is not released into the data center.

-Another liquid-based cooling vendor is SprayCool from Liberty Lake, Wash.-based ISR Inc., which uses the evaporation of a
+Another liquid-based cooling vendor is SprayCool from Liberty Lake, Wash.-based ISR Inc., which uses the evaporation of a non-conductive liquid to cool components.

 Steve Madara, vice president and general manager of environmental business at Liebert, said providing cooling close to the heat source is important.
 Overhead cooling on top of the racks is a good way to do it.